 “By the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed.”
 (CCC #1285)

-Baptized adults who have not yet been confirmed are invited to contact the parish office.
-There are several options available for adults desiring to be confirmed.
-Adults who are already Catholic but would like to be “updated” in their faith, are encouraged to participate in the Rite of Christian Initiation of Adults (RCIA.)
-Adults who have remained active in the faith are invited to inquire about a short series of preparation classes often offered four to six weeks before the bishop has scheduled the Rite of Confirmation in the local community.
-Adults who are not yet Catholic are invited to learn more about the Catholic Church and faith in the Rite of Christian Initiation of Adults (RCIA).
+Baptized adults: Several options are available for adults desiring to be confirmed.
+Catholic adults who would like to be “updated” in their faith are encouraged to participate in the Rite of Christian Initiation of Adults (RCIA.)
+They can also inquire about a short series of preparation classes offered four to six weeks before the bishop is scheduled to conduct the Rite of Confirmation locally.
+Adults who are not yet Catholic are welcome to learn more about the Catholic faith in the Rite of Christian Initiation of Adults (RCIA).

-Parents of youth baptized as infants who have not yet received Eucharist are invited to contact the parish office.
-An interview with the family will be scheduled to help the parish priest and staff determine the best option for the family and child(ren) to plan and prepare to receive any missing sacraments.
-If a youth is also within the age to receive the Sacrament of Confirmation, preparing for this sacrament will also be included in the family’s catechetical plan.
+Parents of youth baptized as infants who have not yet received Holy Eucharist should contact the parish office.
+An interview with the family will be scheduled to help the parish priest and staff determine the best option for the family and child(ren) to prepare to receive any missing sacraments.
+If a youth is also of the age to receive the Sacrament of Confirmation, preparing for this sacrament can be included in the family’s catechetical plan.

 Parents of youth with a disability that may or may not prevent reception of First Communion, are invited to contact the parish office.
 An interview with the family will be scheduled to help the parish priest and staff determine the best option for the family and child(ren.)
 (Guidelines for the Celebration of the Sacraments with Persons with Disabilities, USCCB.)